-- 1. Assess the availability and usage of water resources with inference to the need for water conservation and irrigationwater management. - 2.
-Evaluate rainfall measurement techniques, runoff estimation, and hydrograph analysis to optimize water resource management. - 3.
-Analyze precipitation, runoff estimation, and hydrograph analysis to assess water flow dynamics for hydrological applications. - 4.
-Assess reservoir planning, flood control strategies, and water resource management techniques to enhance sustainability and operational efficiency. - 5.
+- Assess the availability and usage of water resources with inference to the need for water conservation and irrigationwater management. - 2.
+Infer the role of hydrologic components in maintaining stream flow and to estimate the peak discharge using hydrograph analysis. - 3.
+Carry out the selection and design of various irrigation systems including flow diversions using hydraulic structures. - 4.
+Attribute strategies for sustainable reservoir operation and flood control using reliability, economic analysis and flood routing techniques. - 5.
 Estimate the groundwater availability based on the aquifer properties and to design and test the performance of wells.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 3 1 - - - - - - - - - - 1
+1 2 3 1 1

-2 2 2 2 - - - - - - - - - - 1
+2 2 2 2 1

-3 2 3 2 - - - - - - - - - - 2
+3 2 3 2 2

-4 2 2 2 - - - 1 - - - 1 - - 2
+4 2 2 2 1 1 2

-5 2 2 3 - - - - - - - - - - 2
+5 2 2 3 2